developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***On Key Up*** is chosen, the intent is not sent until the key is detected as being released after being being pressed.

-- If the value ***,On Both Key Up and Down*** is chosen, then the intent is sent immediately when the key is first detected as being pressed and then again when the key is detected as being released.
+- If the value ***,On Both Key Up and Down*** is chosen, the intent is sent immediately when the key is first detected as being pressed and again when the key is detected as being released.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Type